manglabs/manzoid-blog/source/tech-questions/front-end-questions.md

 * What's the difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
 * What's the difference between an "attribute" and a "property"?
 * When is extending built-in JavaScript objects a good idea?
 When is it *not* a good idea?
+* How do you use getters and setters in JavaScript objects?

 ##### Functions